 The feet are just as sensitive to discomfort and extreme temperatures as hands.
 Anybody who’s been caught in the rain and ended up with water in their shoes can tell you that it wasn’t a pleasant experience.

-Unfortunately, riding boots are not common in Vietnam and only a few dedicated riders bother looking for and wearing motorcycle specific shoes.
+Unfortunately, riding boots are not common in Vietnam and only a few dedicated riders bother looking for and wearing motorbike clothing specific shoes.
 Some riders just opt to wear a pair of sturdy leather work boots and call it a day.
 But, with Vietnam’s unpredictable climate, your feet are bound to get some abuse.

 Some leather work boots actually are great as motorcycle boots.
 Given that they are cheaper and come with almost the same amount of protection, riders tend to gravitate towards them.
 You can get shoe covers for your work boots to add some waterproofing.
 These are small rain shells that cover your boots up to your shin and keep your shoes and feet dry.
 However, they can get a bit hot and humid as they don’t breathe very well.
 What’s important to look for in a riding boot that you’ll go touring in is waterproofing and breathability.